bloodyowl/website/contents/blog/2021-03-11-overthinking-in-react.md

 As in most industries, we have a certain kind of underlying social contract of trust with influence.
 Some famous tech person says something, therefore it's a _best practices_, everyone needs to update their codebase.

 Some call that the [Dan Abramov effect](https://twitter.com/ThePracticalDev/status/718462272335704064) (even though [Dan](https://twitter.com/dan_abramov) actually mostly writes about how not to fall for the hype).
-Back in the days, henever Dan tweeted some repository, people took it for an endorsement, and jumped right in.
+Back in the days, whenever Dan tweeted some repository, people took it for an endorsement, and jumped right in.

 This is the case for a **lot** of influential people in tech, in different areas.
 We tend to fall for the status, for the hype, while undermining our actual needs.